-The Group is exposed to counterparty credit risk on its short term funds, placements, fair value of derivatives, receivables, advances, debt investments and guarantees.
-The Group manages counterparty credit risk by setting limits for all counterparties.
-The Group also monitors credit exposures, and continually assesses the creditworthiness of counterparties.
-Counterparty credit risk in respect of derivative financial instruments is limited to those with positive fair values (see Note 25).
+Investcorp is exposed to counterparty credit risk on its short term funds, placements, fair value of derivatives, receivables, advances, debt investments and guarantees.
+Investcorp manages counterparty credit risk by setting limits for all counterparties that have been set by Investcorp Bank.
+Investcorp also monitors credit exposures, and continually assesses the creditworthiness of counterparties.
+Counterparty credit risk in respect of derivative financial instruments is limited to those with positive fair values (see Note 22).
 With respect to the counterparty credit risk exposure arising from other financial assets, the Group has a maximum exposure equal to the carrying value of these instruments.
-The Group also actively attempts to mitigate counterparty credit risks, where possible, through documented netting and margin arrangements with counterparties, under ISDA and CSA agreements.
+Investcorp also actively attempts to mitigate counterparty credit risks, where possible, through documented netting and margin arrangements with counterparties, under ISDA and CSA agreements.

-The risk management team maintains an overall external rating-based methodology for setting Board approved counterparty limits.
+Investcorp's risk management team maintains an overall external rating-based methodology for setting Board approved counterparty limits.
 For rated counterparties, credit ratings from at least two rating agencies are used for developing counterparty limits.
 All non-rated counterparties are screened through due diligence and credit analysis prior to the assumption of credit exposures to them by Investcorp.
 These non-rated counterparties are categorized under the 'Standard' internal rating for financial reporting purposes.